dudash/openshift-microservices/README.md

 # PLEASE NOTE THIS REPO IS GOING THROUGH SOME MAJOR REFACTORING AND PULLING IN KNATIVE
+## The final code probably will live in a different repo/org on github.
+Will update this readme once that's ready.
+For now this code and the examples should still work.

 Current status in here:
 - Working services: app-ui, boards, context-scraper, profile service, and Auth via SSO
 - Working platform components integrated: Istio
 - Coming soon: search, censor
-## The final code probably will live in a different repo/org on github.
-Will update this readme once that's ready

 [![OpenShift Version][openshift-heximage]][openshift-url]

 # Microservices